INVESTIGATIVE: Second student arrested for hazing, linked to death of Southern fraternity pledge

 The WBRZ Investigative Unit learned that Kyle Thurman was arrested by U.S. Marshals and BRPD.
 He will be booked for felony hazing.

-The WBRZ Investigative Unit previously reported that up to 10 people could be facing charges and Thurman is the second person to be arrested.
+The WBRZ Investigative Unit previously reported that up to 10 people could be facing charges for the hazing death.
+Wilson was beaten by Omega Phi Psi members during a fraternity ritual.
+Thurman is the second person to be arrested.

 The first arrest in the case came Thursday night when student Caleb McCray was arrested for alleged criminal hazing and manslaughter.
 His bond was set at $100,000.

 Authorities are still searching for student Isiah Smith, who is reportedly turning himself in on Tuesday morning.
+Isiah Smith is the son of Todd Smith, who owns California Hardwood.
+Smith's business was leasing a space in the warehouse where the hazing allegedly happened.

-According to an affidavit, Wilson and other Omega Psi Phi pledges were punched multiple times in the chest with boxing gloves by McCray, Thurman and Smith.
+According to an affidavit, Wilson and other Omega Psi Phi pledges were in the warehouse where they were punched multiple times in the chest with boxing gloves by McCray, Thurman and Smith.
 Wilson collapsed after the fourth time he was punched and had a seizure before he was taken to a hospital, where he was pronounced dead.

 Trending News